cssearcy/AYS-R-Coding-SPR-2020/index.md

 Assessment of student performance in this course is based on indications that the course learning objectives stated above have been achieved.
 Several areas of measurement will be used to produce a final grade.
 These areas include:

-- The ability to build a custom dataset by important data from multiple sources, merging data, and reshaping, filtering or subsetting as necessary.
+- The ability to build a custom dataset from multiple sources, merging, reshaping, filtering, or subsetting as necessary.
 - Translating from plain English business cases to logical statements in R using logical operators and analytical techniques applied to groups.
 - Communicating information by developing custom visualizations and graphics.
 - Using markdown documents to generate data-driven reports and data dashboards.

-Students will demonstrate competency in understanding, producing and communicating results of their analyses through the following assignments:
+Students will demonstrate competency in understanding, producing, and communicating results of their analyses through the following assignments:

-- In-lecture assessment questions to ensure basic comprehension of key concepts and to help students and instructors track progress through the course.
-- Weekly labs that provide opportunities to consolidate and apply material from the lectures.
+- Weekly labs that provide opportunities to consolidate and apply material from course content.
 - Discussion topics on broad data science trends.
 - A final project that integrates several skills to create a data dashboard.